Separating Rank Logic from Polynomial Time: CFI Structures

 \section{CFI Structures}

 In this section we define a variant of the well-known CFI graphs.
 Starting from a so-called base graph, for every vertex in the base graph a gadget is constructed.
-Then gadgets arising from adjacent vertices in the base graph are connected.
-In the seminal paper of Cai,~Fürer,~and Immerman~\cite{CaiFI1992} these gadgets consist of inner and outer vertices.
-The color class of outer vertices induce the automorphism group $\ZZ_2$ and a color class of inner vertices realizes the automorphism group $\setcond{\tup{a} \in \ZZ_2^d}{\sum \tup{a} = 0}$ of its $d$ adjacent color classes of outer vertices.
-Two gadgets are connected by connecting one class of outer vertices of each gadget.
-Such a connection can either by ``straight'' or ``twisted''.
-This construction generalizes to other groups than $\ZZ_2$.
-In~\cite{NeuenSchweitzer17} a construction for the gadgets for general abelian groups can be found.
-We are interested in cyclic groups $\ZZ_{2^\pot}$.
+In the seminal paper of Cai,~Fürer,~and Immerman~\cite{CaiFI1992} these gadgets consist of inner and outer vertices, where the latter are pairs of vertices.
+Each outer vertex pair induces the automorphism group~$\ZZ_2$ and the inner vertices realize the automorphism group $\setcond{\tup{a} \in \ZZ_2^d}{\sum \tup{a} = 0}$ of its~$d$ adjacent outer vertex pairs.
+Whenever two vertices in the base graph are adjacent, the two corresponding outer vertex pairs of the two gadgets are connected.
+Such a connection can either be ``straight'' or ``twisted''.
+This construction generalizes to other groups than~$\ZZ_2$.
+In~\cite{NeuenSchweitzer17} a construction of gadgets for general abelian groups can be found.
+We are interested in cyclic groups~$\ZZ_{2^\pot}$.
 The following construction only uses the inner vertices and directly connects the inner vertices of two gadgets.
-This can for $\ZZ_2$ e.g.~be found in~\cite{Furer2001}.
+For~$\ZZ_2$, this approach is given in \cite{Furer2001}.

 A \defining{base graph} is a simple, connected, and totally ordered graph.
 Let $G=(V,E,\leq)$ be a base graph.
 Consider the additive group of $\ZZ_{2^\pot}$.
-For each vertex $\bvertA \in V$ we define a gadget consisting of vertices $\StructV_\bvertA$ and two families of relations:
+For each vertex $\bvertA \in V$ we define a gadget consisting of vertices~$\StructV_\bvertA$ and two families of relations: